esadewater/laravel-meilisearch/README.md

 ## Prerequisites

 You need to have [Laravel Scout](https://laravel.com/docs/10.x/scout) installed and configured.
-If you don't have done yet, you can skip the "[Configuring Filterable Data & Index Settings (Meilisearch)](https://laravel.com/docs/10.x/scout#configuring-filterable-data-for-meilisearch)"
+If you haven't done yet, you can skip the "[Configuring Filterable Data & Index Settings (Meilisearch)](https://laravel.com/docs/10.x/scout#configuring-filterable-data-for-meilisearch)"
 -part while setting everything up.